We’ll be going in-depth in this article and look at the best wheatgrass juicers.

 For folks who don’t mind spending a bit more money then the Omega NC800 would be a smart option.
 It’s bigger and more powerful than the 8006.
 And it has an adjustable end cap that means this will yield more than the former.
 It comes with the same versatility as the 8006 only with a bit more size.

-This is a great option if you need yield and versatility that a twin gear extractor provides.
+A twin gear juicer is an excellent option if you need yield and versatility that this extractor brings to the table.

 The downside though is that these machines are harder to clean and put together.